Paracetamol56/Portfolio-www/content/en/8-vr-escape-game.md

 ---

 # Presentation

-The game is a VR Escape Game made in a team of 3 as part of my last semester of IUT in Canada.<br/>The story takes place in the basements of the Cégep de Matane or the The player finds himself stuck in a heavy and dark atmosphere.
-To get out, he must solve several puzzles in order to restore the power to operate the freight elevator, an iconic artifact of the Cégep residence and well known to students.
+The game is a VR Escape Game made in a team of 3 as part of my last semester of DUT in Canada.
+The story takes place in the basement of the Cégep de Matane, where the player finds himself trapped in a heavy, dark atmosphere.
+To get out, he has to solve several riddles in order to restore power to the freight elevator, an iconic artifact of the Cégep residence and well known to students.

 # Timeline

-To start, we gathered a large amount of assets to allow us to quickly create the 3D environment of our game.<br/>I was then responsible for integrating these assets into Unity so that it is compatible with the engine and easily usable.<br/>There was also quite a lot of 3D modeling work, especially on the level of the lift, which had to be reproduced as faithfully as possible.
-I used photogrammetry techniques to "scan" the real lift and reproduce it in 3D using a smartphone and a computer.<br/>Then, we integrated VR mechanisms such as teleportation, hands or even the physical interactions between objects.<br/>Finally, we added the gameplay elements and puzzles to make the game playable.We still used a little 3D modeling for custom assets and a lot of work to make the features work ments of the objects of the puzzles.
+To begin with, we gathered a large quantity of assets to enable us to quickly create the 3D environment of our game.
+I was then responsible for integrating these assets into Unity so that they would be compatible with the engine and easy to use.
+There was also a fair amount of 3D modeling work, particularly on the freight elevator, which had to be reproduced as faithfully as possible.
+I used photogrammetry techniques to “scan” the actual elevator and reproduce it in 3D using a smartphone and a computer.
+Next, we integrated VR mechanisms such as teleportation, hands and physical interactions between objects.
+Finally, we added gameplay elements and puzzles to make the game playable.
+We used a bit of 3D modeling for the custom assets, and a lot of work to make the puzzle object behaviors work.

-# Level up
+Level up

-<ul><li>Developing VR games with Unity and open XR</li><li>Strengthening my knowledge of Unity 3D</li><li>Project management, version management and workflow with lots of high definition assets</li></ul>
+- VR game development with Unity and Open XR
+- Reinforced my knowledge of Unity 3D
+- Project management, versioning and workflow with lots of high-definition assets

 # Conclusion

-Within the time limit and the significant material constraints, we did not go as far as we would have liked for this project.
-Despite everything, I am very satisfied with the result, the teamwork and our determination to solve problems.
+We didn't get as far as we would have liked with this project, given the time and hardware constraints.
+Nevertheless, I'm very satisfied with the result, the teamwork and our determination to solve problems.